interval1066/interp/README.md

 Depends on libconfig.

 ---
-* The code now counts the number of members in the table static gloal member.
+* The code now counts the number of members in the table static global member.